 And then, during the Country Playhouse era of the Billy Spears Band, I was playing with Billy again.
 During those times, Mike Wilcox was the bass player for Dwane and the boys.

-For a time around 1983 or 84, a guy named Larry Shortt kind of tried to "horn in" a little with the band.
+For a time around 1983 or 84, a guy named Larry Shortt kind of tried to insert himself in a management/publicity role with the band.
 In fact, the publicity shots on this page were taken during his realm.
 Larry Shortt was a dreadful Elvis imitator (are there really any good ones?).
 I remember our doing a "Tribute to Elvis" gig with Larry in Topeka on the day that Count Basie died.
 You can bet I saw the irony in THAT.
 But there was money, so...

 |Okay, here's some

-recorded at a singles dance at the Lawrence Knights of
+music, recorded at a singles dance at the Lawrence

 There isn't a lot of it;

 we didn't really think of